 The scientific community has identified and described a series of common biological steps that are necessary for most, if not all, of the observed effects of dioxin and related compounds in vertebrates including humans.
-Binding of dioxin-like compounds to a cellular protein called the AhR represents the first step in a series of events attributable to exposure to dioxin-like compounds including biochemical, cellular, and tissue-level changes in normal biological processes.
+Binding of dioxin-like compounds to a cellular protein called the aryl hydrocarbon receptor (AhR) represents the first step in a series of events attributable to exposure to dioxin-like compounds including biochemical, cellular, and tissuelevel changes in normal biological processes.
 Binding to the AhR appears to be necessary for all well-studied effects of dioxin but is not sufficient, in and of itself, to elicit these responses.
 There remains some uncertainty as to whether every dioxin response is AhR-mediated.
-Sensitive biological tools such as arvl hydrocarbon receptor deficient (AhR-/-) mice indicate a small residual of effects to exposure to TCDD that does not allow us to rule out receptor-independent alternative pathways.
-The well-documented effects elicited by exposure of animals and, in some cases, humans, to 2.3.7.8-TCDD are shared by other chemicals with similar structure and AhR binding characteristics.
-In the past 5 years, significant data has accumulated that support the concept of toxicity equivalence, that is at the heart of risk assessment for the complex mixtures of dioxin and related compounds encountered in the environment.
-These data have been analyzed and summarized in Part II, Chapter 9.
-This chapter has been added to EPA's dioxin reassessment to address questions raised by the Agency's Science Advisory Board (SAB) in 1995.
+Some data from the use of sensitive biological tools such as AhR deficient (AhR-'-) mice suggest a small residual of effects from exposure to TCDD that does not allow us to rule out receptorindependent alternative pathways.
+However, these reported non-AhR mediated responses occur at doses that are orders of magnitude higher than human exposures and require much higher doses than other AhR mediated effects in animals.
+Thus, these non-AhR mediated mechanisms are unlikely to impact any of the assumptions made in this reassessment.
+The well-documented effects elicited by exposure of animals and, in some cases, humans, to 2,3,7,8-TCDD are shared by other chemicals with similar structure and AhR binding characteristics.
+In the past 5 years, significant data has accumulated that support the concept of toxic equivalence, a concept that is at the heart of risk assessment for the complex mixtures of dioxin and related compounds encountered in the environment.
+These data have been analyzed and summarized in Part II,

+Chapter 9.
+This chapter has been added to EPA's dioxin reassessment to address questions raised by the SAB in 1995.
 The SAB suggested that, because the TEQ approach was a critical component of risk assessment for dioxin and related compounds, the Agency should be explicit in its description of the history and application of the process and go beyond reliance on the Agency's published reference documents on the subject (U.S. EPA, 1987, 1989).